preciofishbone/OmniaDocsG2/blocks/button-link/index.rst

 + **Text**: If there should be some text on the button, add it here.
 + **Tool tip**: Add the tool tip text for the button here.
 + **Unsubscribe Text**: A "Subscribe" button changes the text automatically when a user has clicked the button.
 Unsubscribe is suggested but you can change the text to something else.
 + **Subscription Scope**: Available for Type Subscription.
-Select the scope here, meening what the user actually subscribes to; the Page, Publishing App (=all pages in) or Page Collection (=all pages in).
+Select the scope here, meaning what the user actually subscribes to; the Page, Publishing App (=all pages in) or Page Collection (=all pages in).
 + **Url**: Type or paste the Url to go to when a user clicks the link.
 Available for Link type.
 + **Target**: Choose if the link should be opened in a new window, the current window, or in a dialog.
 Available for Link type.
 + **Dialog Position**: If you selected "Dialog" for Target, you can select where to place the dialog: Center, Full screen, Left or Right.